opencog/tv-toolbox/README.md

 beta = ((2*mode-1) * (mode - mean)) / (mode^2*mean) * (1/mean - 1)
 beta = - ((mean - 1) (mode - mean) (2*mode - 1)) / (mean^2*mode^2)
 ```

+TODO: Do the same for the standard deviation.
+The mean and standard
+deviation are rather robust statistics, so this could be then handy
+for estimating the mode given the beta function parameters.